 - What support is available to me?

-My name is Mrs Harrison, and I am the senior mental health lead (SMHL) here at Cockfield Primary School.
+My name is Mrs Harrison, and I am the Emotional Wellbeing and Senior Mental Health Lead (SMHL) here at Cockfield Primary School.

-My role as the SMHL is to offer support to any children and adults that feel they could benefit with having a quiet welcoming environment and the opportunity to talk to someone trained in mental health and wellbeing.
+My role as the Emotional Wellbeing Lead/SMHL is to offer support to any children and adults that feel they could benefit with having a quiet welcoming environment and the opportunity to talk to someone trained in mental health and wellbeing.

 What can I do?